- We review 9 popular microphone boom suspension arms.

 We all know that buying the right gear is critical.
 But that’s easier said than done, when there are about a billion boom microphone stands in the market, right?
 Over the past few years, desk-mountable suspension boom arms have notably risen in popularity, thanks to the rise of streaming and podcasting.

 We sift through a whole bunch of them and give a rundown of the best microphone boom arm/stands on the market.

 Best Microphone Boom Arms For Streaming, Podcasting & Recording

 Most of us are probably familiar with how a traditional microphone stand works.
 They’re ubiquitous in recording studios everywhere.

 But sometimes a typical stand doesn’t cut it.
 They take up unnecessary space due to their large sprawling legs, and can be a real inconvenience to those of you studios in small apartments.

 That’s where microphone suspension boom arms come in.

-A mic suspension boom arm is a foldable piece of equipment that can be easily unclipped, stored and transported.
+Sometimes called a ‘scissor arm stand’, a mic suspension boom arm is a foldable piece of equipment that can be easily unclipped, stored and transported.
 Unlike a traditional stand, boom arms can be stored easily, transported and changed out for your needs.